Valuehorizon/valuehorizon-countries/README.rst

 - Country data are constantly evolving.
 ISO-3166 aims to keep track of all recognized countries and their current status.
   For example, in 1991, the country known as Yugoslavia split into several states.
-We want to be able to keep a "Yugoslavia" object, but set its status to something "non-current".
+We want to be able to keep a "Yugoslavia" object, but set its status to something "non-current";
+- We want to keep the aforementioned country data as up-to-date as possible.
+Valuehorizon provides an API to do so;
 - We want to make ORM queries on that data; and
 - We want the data to be part of the database, and not hard-coded in our source-code.
+This allows us to maintain the country data without changing or adding source code.

 Again, this app is not meant to replace django-countries_, but simply to provide similar functionality via Django models and not a field.